Business 001 - Introduction to Business » Spring 2022 » Ch 2 OpenStax Homework

 Wal-Mart has announced that it will only sell fresh and frozen fish that come from environmentally sound sources and bear the label of the Marine Stewardship Council.
 Wal-Mart's size gives it a unique opportunity to improve the fishing industry.
 This concern for _____ is one of many initiatives Wal-Mart is introducing to improve our environment.

-B. consumerism
+B. macroeconomics

 C. stakeholder satisfaction